 AusIndustry recognizes that software development processes bear a superficial resemblance to the R&D process required by the R&D Tax Incentive.
 For example, software development is systematic and involves testing.
 However, that testing is not usually experimental as required by the R&D Tax Incentive.

 “The application of a software development lifecycle does not automatically mean that eligible experimental activities are taking place, nor that the outcome of any technical issues being solved are not using existing knowledge, information or expertise.”

 The use of Agile software methodologies is also no excuse for having no supporting documentation for your R&DTI application.

 The checklist you should follow is no different to any other R&D. See “Do You Have Eligible R&D”.

 The following areas seem to cause problems with software R&D Tax Incentive applications:

 The knowledge gap must be specific – it will be at the detail level, not at the system level.
 It must also relate to a technical problem (not a business problem or product problem).

 There is a bit of a tendency in some software engineering circles to re-invent solutions to problems that others have already solved rather than taking the time to look for that knowledge.
 Software engineers may also ‘experiment’ with possible solutions because it is easier than undertaking better analysis or looking that bit harder (or at all) in the public domain.
-While such activities may well be commercially cost-effective, they are not eligible for the R&DTI.
+While such activities may well be commercially cost-effective, they are not eligible for the R&D Tax Incentive.

 The solution cannot be determinable upfront – either from in-house knowledge, publicly available information or logical reasoning.
 See Prior art searching for R&D Tax Incentive.
 You need to be confident that the knowledge you need is not out there somewhere.